-Conduit risers used for interconnect cable shall be of 725.04 modified and shown as a plan detail insert.
+Conduit risers used for interconnect cable shall be of material 725.04 and as detailed on City of Columbus Standard Construction Drawing 4602.

 13.5.3 Power Service Conduit Risers

 Conduit risers used for power service shall not be used on mast arm structures.